DanielF737/SENG3011_SIXTYHWW/README.md

  2. Run `npm install`
  3. Run `npm start`

-The server is now running and can be accessed on [localhost:3000](http://localhost:300).
+The server is now running and can be accessed on [localhost:3000](http://localhost:3000).

 We recommend using a process manager such as PM2 to keep the server proccess running when the shell is not open.

+## Getting Started - WebApp
+To run the API:

+ 1. Navigate to `/PHASE_2/Application_SourceCode`
+ 2. Run `npm install`
+ 3. Run `npm start`

+The server is now running and can be accessed on [localhost:80](http://localhost:80).

+We recommend using a process manager such as PM2 to keep the proccess running when the shell is not open.

+## Getting Started - PredictionAPI
+To run the API:

+ 1. Navigate to `/PHASE_2/Application_SourceCode/prediction`
+ 2. Run `npm install`
+ 3. Run `npm start`

+The server is now running and can be accessed on [localhost:3001](http://localhost:3001).

+We recommend using a process manager such as PM2 to keep the proccess running when the shell is not open.

 ## Members
 Daniel Ferraro z5204902